Tuesday, 10 January 2012

 FLICKR

-Of the big three hosts (Photobucket, ImageShack and Mediafire), I begin with a brief review of Photobucket.
-It’s chock-full of ads and it plays you a short video promo each time you upload a shot.
-But I haven’t yet had a photo go missing on Photobucket [UPDATE: sadly, that's no longer the case - for some reason I had images temporarily vanishing after being clicked on Google Image Search], the hotlinks load pretty quickly (meaning your web/blog pages will load faster – very important for keeping regular visitors), and I can’t detect any degradation in image quality.
+Photobucket is chock-full of ads and it plays you a short video promo each time you upload a shot.
+The hotlinks load pretty quickly (meaning your web/blog pages will load in timely fashion – very important for keeping regular visitors), and I can’t detect any degradation in image quality.
 Another good feature is that any photo album you create can be marked as private.
 That’s important.
 If you blog or have a website, you want people on your site – not mooching around your image host folders and downloading all your pics without even visiting your pages.
 Having private folders means people have to visit your blog or site if they want to view or download your pics.
 They can’t just email your image host folder link to their friends or link to it on forums/Twitter/Facebook.
 A private folder encourages them to spread your links.
 It’s fair enough that your image host should be able to advertise to those who want to download your pics.
 But afterall, you put in the effort of taking your photos.
 You should get some benefit from them too.
+Please note, however, that if you're in any way privacy conscious, you really need to read Photobucket - Cookie Policies From Hell.

 ImageShack is unreliable and frankly, a pain.
 Hotlink loading times are slow, and I’ve had to re-upload numerous photos because ImageShack dropped the hotlinks altogether.
 The photos were still showing in my ImageShack library, but not on my blog pages.
 It’s only happened to a single pic at a time, but it’s happened a lot.
 Secondly, when you delete a photo, the message ImageShack displays in place of the hotlink doesn’t specifically say you’ve deleted it.
 It says you’ve violated the terms of use.
 In smaller print beneath that, it does also say you may possibly have deleted the photo yourself, but that’s not the bit most people will read.
 So if you’ve hotlinked to forum posts (which can’t be edited) and then you delete all or some of the contents of your ImageShack account, it’s gonna look on the forum as if you don’t know how to behave yourself.
 Exacerbating this, ImageShack doesn’t let you set up folders, so all your photos are lumped together.
 After a while you just have this collossal mess where nothing can be found, and the temptation to start deleting is strong.
 [UPDATE, March 2012: ImageShack now has a storage limit of just 500 photos on free accounts.
 Seriously, forget ImageShack!]